 ABOUT THE AKA

 The American Kitefliers Association was founded in 1964 by the late Robert M. Ingraham of New Mexico.
-Now, with thousands of members in 25 countries, we are the largest association of kiters in the world.
+With thousands of members in 25 countries, we are the largest association of kiters in the world.

 To share the joy of kites through education in the art, science, and practice of making and flying kites safely.